Pakistan Armed Forces: Troop strength

 As of 2024, estimations by national and international bodies were that approximately 660,000 people were on active duty in the three main service branches, with an additional 291,000 serving in paramilitary forces and 550,000 in reserve.
 It is an all-volunteer military, but conscription can be enacted at the request of the president with the approval of the parliament of Pakistan.
-The military is the sixth largest in the world and has troops deployed around the globe in military assistance and peacekeeping operations.
+The military is the seventh largest in the world and has troops deployed around the globe in military assistance and peacekeeping operations.

 Pakistan is the only predominantly Muslim country in which women serve as high-ranking officers and in combat roles, and a sizeable unit of female army and air force personnel has been actively involved in military operations against Taliban forces.

 Members of the Pakistani military hold a rank, either that of officer or enlisted, and can be promoted.

 The following table summarises current Pakistani military staffing: